 - Application fee is waived for eligible employees.

-- Classes are offered on the Azusa campus one night a week for nine-week terms.
+- Classes are offered on the Azusa campus one night a week for eight-week sessions.

 - Employees may progress on to a corresponding master’s degree program.

-- 100 percent discount on first three units per semester
+- 100 percent discount on first three units per term

-- 75 percent discount on second three units per semester
+- 75 percent discount on second three units per term

 Please refer to the Employee Handbook for additional information on the tuition benefit.